Thomasjkeel/jsmetrics/README.rst

 ..
 WRITE CURRENT PROGRESS WITH MODULDE in highlighted section near the top of this readme

+*Why use jsmetrics?*
+The planet's jet streams are complex and not well defined at any one scale (see :ref:`what are jet streams <What are jet streams?>`), and as such there have are a wide range of metrics, algorithms and statistics which have been employed in research to help identify and characterise them.
+However, it has been generally quite difficult to reconcile various types of information provided by different techniques.
+The motivation for this package was thus to standardise the most common methods developed for the identification and characterisation of jet streams, so that they can be used in combination to help researchers quantitative compare differences provided by various techniques.

+*jsmetrics' philosophy*
 The philosophy of this package was to keep the methodology of each metric as close as possible to the given research paper's description of it (if not exact), *but* to not limit the method to a given: